dwcares/RealTimeWeb-HOL/README.md

 3. Specify the details for your website.
 Note: The App Service Name corresponds to the beginning part of your url.

 4. Once the page is created, you need to deploy.
-Thankfully, Azure has a “Contiuous Deployment” option.
+Thankfully, Azure has a "Continuous Deployment" option.
 This will take the code on github and automatically deploy it when there are any changes.

 5. Click settings in the header, and choose, Continuous Deployment from the list.
 Next, choose GitHub as the place to deploy from.